 Webinars

-We also have an upcoming online webinars going over the basics of digital accessibility and PDF accessibility.
-Find more information and sign-up at the link below:
+We also have online webinars going over the basics of digital accessibility and PDF accessibility.
+Find more information and sign up at the link below:

 These links will give you specifics on how to apply accessibility best practices using different tools and platforms.